-DGTL is highly aware of its environmental impacts and has one very clear goal; to become the world’s first circular festival.
-To meet this goal, we fundamentally redesign our events.
-All year round, we search for the latest technological breakthroughs and innovations to help us close material loops, eliminate CO2 emissions and increase environmental awareness.
+DGTL is highly aware of its environmental impacts and has one very clear goal; to become the world’s first circular festival in 2020.
+To meet this goal, the festival fundamentally redesigns its event.
+All year round, DGTL searches for the latest technological breakthroughs and innovations to close material loops, eliminate CO2 emissions and increase environmental awareness.

 But the “sustainable big three” is not where we stop and stand still.
 Our festivals have perfectly defined boundaries and are very similar to cities, as our visitors need drinks, food, electricity, sanitary facilities and shelter.
 This makes them perfect testing grounds for sustainable and circular technologies of tomorrow.
 As a result, the DGTL Amsterdam edition always pushes the boundaries of sustainability at festivals by experimenting with state-of-the-art innovations.